Definition of a Service Animal

 Requests for Service Animals to live in Campus Housing

-Per the ADA, Service Animals are permitted in all campus spaces with their partner without any formal registration process through Campus Accessibility services.
-However, in order to request to have a Service Animal live in the residence halls or on-campus apartments, students must register their Service Animal with the Campus Accessibility Services Coordinator, who will work with the student and Residential Life staff to ensure rights and responsibilities of all parties are understood.
+Per the ADA, Service Animals are permitted in all campus spaces with their handler without any formal registration process through Campus Accessibility Services.
+However, in order to request to have a Service Animal live in the residence halls or on-campus apartments, students must register their Service Animal with the Campus Accessibility Services Director, who will work with the student and Residential Life staff to ensure the rights and responsibilities of all parties are understood.

 Public Etiquette by Students, Faculty, and Staff